gstroup/apimocker/README.md

 will return data from the mock file called "king.json", with HTTP status 200.
 Any other password will return "sorry.json" with HTTP status 401.

-### JsonPath Support
+#### JsonPath Support
-For complex json requests, JsonPath expressions are supported in the switch parameter.
-For example to switch the response based on the value of the last occurance of ItemId in a json request, use  configuration as shows for "aceinsleeve":
+For complex JSON requests, JsonPath expressions are supported in the switch parameter.
+If your switch parameter begins with "$." then it will be evaluated as a JsonPath expression.
+For example to switch the response based on the value of the last occurence of ItemId in a JSON request, use configuration as shown for "aceinsleeve":
 ```js
 "switch": "$..ItemId[(@.length-1)]",
   "responses": {